Are you an adviser? Go to Unbiased Pro

 Meanwhile it’s adversely affected by negative actions like missing payments and going over your agreed credit limit.

-Most use similar criteria to assess how good your credit history is, but what is considered a major negative by some might not be so harshly treated by others (and vice versa).
+Most lenders use similar criteria to assess your credit history, but what one considers a major negative may not be as harshly treated by others (and vice versa).

 What is the minimum credit score I need to get a mortgage?